dwyl/technology-stack/README.md

 from "Big Vendor XYZ" (_outsource the thinking to a sales person who last wrote code in the 90's ... seems like a great idea ...
 NOT!_)

 3. Be "Bold" and try "***Popular Framework XYZ***" and hire an _external_ team to build the new magic app.
-Then attempt to "_up-skill_" the _internal_ team to _maintain_ the code written by the consultants.
+Then attempt to "_up-skill_" the _internal_
+team to _maintain_ the code written by the consultants.

 None of these choices is _optimal_, all have different levels of risk/reward.
-The "_hardest_" choice to make is the one where you try something _totally_ different
+The "_hardest_" choice to make is the one where you try something _totally_ different.
 The _reality_ is that very few people have the time/resources/mindset/inclination to take a step back and open their minds to the idea that there _might_ be a "_better tool_" for the job than the one they are _currently_ using.

 ### Toast Knife Analogy